marioesparza0901/post-install-config/README.md

 - Configuring Help Topic/s

 <h2>Role Configuration Steps</h2>
-<p> Log in as Admin user to http://localhost/osTicket/scp then click on Admin Panel in the top right/ Then hover over Agents,to bring up Roles and select Roles
+<p> Log in as Admin user to http://localhost/osTicket/scp then click on Admin Panel in the top right/ Agents tab, to bring up Roles / Select Roles
   </p>
 <br />